kzrbill/gocd-plugin-webhooker/README.md

 Simple webhooks plugin so go can send stage status update to your rest API.

-Configure a rest endpoint to receive POST request from go with payloads that look like this:
+Create a REST endpoint to receive POST request from Go with JSON body payloads that are structured like this:

 ```json
 {